FinalVossler/Root-Front-Host/README.md

 - Fix unread messages: messages sent real time are still set as unread
 - Add a checkbox in page editor for show in header
 - Ability to edit a post
-- Develop the name and trait here: https://peterarendt.com/
+- Develop the name and trait here: e

 Add post assignment to page for admin